lupyuen/lupyuen.github.io/src/adc.md

 Which produces undefined behaviour when multiple tasks __access the same Static Variable__.

+So it's perfectly OK to use Static Variables in Rust.
+Just that we need to...

+1. Flag the Static Variables as __`unsafe`__

+1. Ensure ourselves that Static Variables are only accessed by __one task at a time__

 # Rust Wrapper for BL602 IoT SDK

 TODO